jeremyButtler/nbib-to-bib/README.md

 - Fixed an error were a comma was not put after the citation key
-  - This error can be corrected with
+  - This error can be corrected in older versions with
     ```
     sed 's/^\(@.*={.*\)/\1,/' file.bib > tmp.bib;
     mv tmp.bib file.bib;